Alerovere/CoastSat.Venice/README.md

 ![image](Data/Caleta_Olivia/Runup/img/two_panel_runup.jpg)
 **Runup calculated for historical waves and synthetic wave dataset**

+## Reporting form in LaTeX
+Inside the `Reporting` folder, there is a LaTeX template that writes a simple report on wave runup from the images and data calculated by the script.

 ## References and Datasets

 This section provides a list of references that use the CoastSat toolbox as well as existing shoreline datasets extracted with CoastSat.